-Machine learning can analyze and process vastly more data in real time than an army of UA managers.
+Machine learning can analyze and process vastly more data in real-time than an army of UA managers.
 Just like automatic bidding, overall ad budgets can be automated to increase and decrease based on performance goals set by marketers in real-time, around the clock.
 As a result, marketers get increased performance with a decreased need for human intervention and error by allowing algorithms to automatically set and adjust ad set budgets.

 Your ad delivered to the right audience at the right time and place

 Dynamic creative optimization (DCO) selects the best combination of elements to include in ads based on audience segments and real-time feedback.
-The concept is simple: right ad, right ad copy, right audience, right time, right language and right device.
+The concept is simple: right ad, right ad copy, right audience, right time, right language, and right device.
 DCO offers both creative delivery at scale as well as endless experimentation, all without needing a human tasked with the analysis of continuous testing and optimization.

 Facebook’s newest automation tools are now enabling UA managers more time to focus on the one key element that can’t be automated by machines today: high-performing ad creative.
-Constant creative testing—copy, video, images—all becomes imperative to achieve and sustain a positive financial return from advertising.
+Constant creative testing—copy, video, images—all becomes imperative to achieve and sustain a positive financial return from the advertising.
 Audiences quickly become bored with seeing the same creatives, and just as you’ve found a high-performing creative, you still need to plan to quickly replace it.
 UA managers will continue shifting their time away from campaign execution and more toward strategy and creative development.

 Artificial intelligence plays a key role in the future of user acquisition

 Outside of new creative, AI can run many key components of UA more effectively and more efficiently than people.
 So, where does this leave UA managers?
+Obsolete?
+No!
 Instead of spending time and overhead on quantitative tasks such as managing bids, budgets and manually optimizing creatives, they’ll be able to spend quantitative time focused on strategy, storytelling, and creative concepts.
 For agencies, they’ll also be able to focus more on bigger impact, like campaign strategy and creative development, rather than task management.
 It’s never been a better time to start experimenting with AI and automated tasks to up-level your UA program strategy and creative delivery.